-Similar to the Customer Satisfaction (CSAT), this metric attempts to gauge your customers’ happiness.
+Similar to Customer Satisfaction (CSAT), this metric attempts to gauge your customers’ happiness.
 NPS has a business-centric twist, though: it measures the likelihood that your customers will recommend your product to somebody else.
 This is important, of course, because a high number translates to higher visibility for your product.

 - Average Turnover Rate

 This metric quantifies the rate of turnover among your call center agents.
 Call centers get a bad rap for high turnover, but it doesn’t have to be so for your operation.
 Placing an emphasis on cohesion among your team will lower turnover and increase efficiency.
 It’s a win-win!